The Rise of the Smart Suitcase

 Not just beautifully crafted and stylish, a new generation of travel companions are redefining the category and bringing it into the digital age.
 The most exciting industry innovation since the wheeled suitcase rolled into our lives in the 1970’s, these intelligent travel solutions will streamline each journey with features like self check in, integrated scales, GPS tracking and even charging facilities; adding value for today’s tech-savvy, well travelled consumer.

 Both established companies and startups have sparked an investment injection as they pursue the potential within this sector where opportunities outweigh opposition.
-Having recently purchased a $640 million, 80% share in iconic luggage brand Rimowa, luxury heavyweight LVMH isn't just interested in the brand’s heritage to secure their market share.
-They’re looking to the future with Rimowa’s patented electronic baggage tag technology.
+Having purchased a $640 million, 80% share in iconic luggage brand Rimowa, luxury heavyweight LVMH isn't just interested in the brand’s heritage to secure their market share.
+They are looking to the future with Rimowa’s patented electronic baggage tag technology.
 Having partnered with Lufthansa Airlines to launch this feature, a successful rollout could mean other airlines following suit, electronic tagging becoming the norm and a very lucrative investment for LVMH.

 But some of the most exciting advances are coming from the smaller players.
 Without the restraints of bigger brands, they may have the potential to bring new innovation to the market more quickly.
 One such example is Dutch brand Fireflies.
 Their Power Suitcase has a built in USB charger to ensure no traveller is ever stranded with a flat phone battery.
 Powered by the rotation of the suitcase’s wheels this is not just a move toward convenience, but sustainability too.